 Conclusion

-While salt can be effective at deicing your asphalt driveway, it can have negative consequences.
-Using alternative methods such as sand, CMA, or beet juice can provide the same results without harming your driveway or the environment.
-When choosing a deicing method, consider the effectiveness, cost, and environmental impact of each option.
+While salt can effectively deice your asphalt driveway, it can have negative consequences.
+Alternative methods like sand, CMA, or beet juice can provide the same results without harming your driveway or the environment.
+When choosing a deicing method, consider each option’s effectiveness, cost, and environmental impact.

 1 Shares: